 - For processing sensitive personal data – in this context, nothing short of explicit consent will suffice.
 However, for non-sensitive data, unambiguous consent will suffice.

-- Sole traders and partnerships are treated as consumers and need to explicity opt-in.
+- Sole traders and partnerships are treated as consumers and need to

 - Employees of corporates, ie. limited companies, publically limited companies, limited liability partnerships and government departments, are provided on an opt-out basis.